Serving an API from a Static Site Host for Almost Free

 There are a number of limitations I considered before using a static site to serve an API:

-1. With a static site, you can’t provide an endpoint for any HTTP verb other than GET.
-This means that the API consumer cannot really interact with or manipulate the underlying data in any way.
+.
+This means that the API consumer cannot really interact with or manipulate the underlying data in any way. - No

 Living within those limitations, I decided to make the Utah coronavirus data that I have been gathering available to the public.
 I’m not sure if anyone would have a use for it or even see this but I was interested in finding the limitations of Netlify as a static API host.